Independent Lead Director

 Dr. Elaine R. Wedral

-Member of Compensation & Development, Executive, Finance and Scientific Advisory Committees
+Member of Compensation & Development, Executive, Finance, and Scientific Advisory Committees (Chairman)

 Dr. Wedral has served as President of the International Life Sciences Institute-North America, a nonprofit organization based in Washington, D.C., that provides a forum for academic, government and industry scientists to identify important nutrition and food safety issues and works toward solutions for the benefit of the general public.
 From 2003 to 2014, Dr. Wedral was also a director of Balchem Corporation (where she served as chair of the governance and nominating committee and a member of the compensation committee), which is engaged in the development, manufacture and marketing of specialty performance ingredients and products for the food, nutritional, feed, pharmaceutical and medical sterilization industries.
 Dr. Wedral also serves on the editorial board of Food Processing magazine, serves on the board of the Women’s Global Health Institute at Purdue University and continues to work with several industry groups and universities on food science issues in an advisory capacity.
 Dr. Wedral works closely with management on the Company’s Chemical Risk Reduction Strategy.